jbarroso/clean-code/README.md

 Pass enough information to be able to log the error in the catch.

 ## Deﬁne Exception Classes in Terms of a Caller’s Needs
-Sometimes is ver useful to write a simple wrapper that catches an translates exceptions from a third-party API => minimize the depencencies upon it and you can move to other different library without much penalty.
+Sometimes is very useful to write a simple wrapper that catches an translates exceptions from a third-party API => minimize the dependencies upon it and you can move to other different library without much penalty.

 ## Deﬁne the Normal Flow
-SPECIAL CASE PATTERN [Fowler]: you create a class or configure an object so that it handles a especial case for you => the client code does not have to deal with excepcional behavior because is encapsulated.
+SPECIAL CASE PATTERN [Fowler]: you create a class or configure an object so that it handles a especial case for you => the client code does not have to deal with exceptional behavior because is encapsulated.

 Example:
 ```java